 Growing up in Philadelphia, I never dreamed that I would have such incredible opportunities to visit the world, much of which has been made possible with airline miles/points.
-I’ve traveled with groups, friends and now I identify myself as a solo traveler.
 Living my best life is about being open to a myriad of varied experiences.
 Travel allows me to engage all of my senses on the journey to discover who I am meant to be – to be brave, to be curious, to have fun.
 Having the choice to engage or observe the world around me is rife with so much potential – each a path less traveled.
 With so many different countries and cultures to explore, people to meet and much to learn about life around the world, I’ve found that my need to travel is an addiction that I am more than happy to feed.

 Speaking of food – I have an unhealthy addiction to bread and dessert which I try to offset with gym workouts and logging in my food journal but the cookies

 often always win out.
-My food journal and I are divorced when I travel so that I can enjoy every tempting morsel of chocolate, bread and wine without worry.
+My food journal and I are divorced when I travel so that I can enjoy every tempting morsel of chocolate, bread and wine without worry (sadly now the doctor wants me to be gluten and dairy free which has been hard to adjust to when I travel).
 When I find a great restaurant along the way, I will tell you in my Solo Dining Series

 Thanks for visiting the blog and reading about me.
-Hopefully you will follow along, comment, join a twitter chat or let me plan your travels and find something to change your perspective, challenge you to experience something new or just have a laugh.
+Hopefully you will follow along, comment, join a twitter chat and find something to change your perspective, challenge you to experience something new or just have a laugh.